atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 failings, as I Said before; one has, therefore, no jhing to do, but to choose him who has the fewesl."
 Now
 Now I must wait patiently (is I en) till hf (peaks.a Celebrated author, Soihewlxere, Sdys^ "that a lover of delicacy will not make his addres' fes to a lady till he is Sure that She wisheig for a de * claration.’^ ""I approve of these rehned (ertfiments sn a lover j but yet I think I Should be Sorry fo difco« tef in myseff, any eagerness to be adc should certainly be Still more hurt, to have that eil ’ gernefs detected by lord Woburn. rftivitwara> We musi therefore, take things as they happen to fall out. ™'
-I know I feel most exceedingly awkward about tb<sf affair at present. — wish I tftay not betray ntyfelf..
+I know I feel most exceedingly awkward about tb

-L E i
-%
-f
-JU VJ JU oy
+---

-LETTER XXXIV
+## LETTER XXXIV.

-Lord Woburn to Mr, Wilmot,
+Lord Woburn to Mr. Wilmot.

 Ned has engaged me upon So many parties with him and his wife Since his arrival, that I have not had leisure to Spend So much time as I could have wished with my charming Charlotte. — She improves upon me, I think, every hour. — A kind of blushing timidity now Seizes her whenever I approach her, which renders her infinitely lovely— — a contrast is She to lady louisa, a vain, wanton Hoyden?
 I am Surprised that Ned did not See her character, and detest it. — Yet She might have perhaps, concealed her natural disposition before marriage, and has thrown off the mask now it is too late for him to retreat— — ■ fellow! he has certainly been taken in; and will, 1 fear, repent or his matrimonial connexion ere long. — But as I have mentioned the word Hoyden, let me tell you that the Saucy flirt Bell Forbes, Is gone off with colonel Tamper, who though he has been married these ten years, has ruined more girls than I can at present, reckon up yet in my bumble opinion, he has himself been ruined by Such little devils as these— — is not naturally vicious j he is good nafured, and might have lived with his wife upon as good terms as men generally do, if he could have kept the women at a tolerable distance; but with his attradtions how could he prevent their approaches? — Nay, I have Seen the douceurs of an old ugly fellow, blasted with infamy, and battered with his debaucheries, encouraged. — Fie! fie! upon it — let me think no more of Such Scandalous proceeding, lest I Sliold, in the hurry of resentment, rank my Charlotte among the
 90 HISTORY O F